 The Legislature must take final action upon the proposed budget for the budget year by enacting and transmitting to the Governor all of the annual appropriation acts.
 Funds for operations of the Commonwealth must be appropriated pursuant to annual appropriation acts.
 No expenditure of Commonwealth funds can be made unless the funds are appropriated in currently effective annual appropriation acts or pursuant to 1 CMC § 7204(d).
-No Commonwealth official may make an obligation or contract for the expenditure of unappropriated Commonwealth funds, unless provided by law or approved in advance by joint resolution of the Legislature.
+No Commonwealth funds, unless provided by law or approved in advance by joint resolution of the Legislature.
 Relevant to the goals and objectives of this Plan, the following public officials may expend, obligate, encumber, or otherwise commit public funds:

-- For the executive branch, the Governor or the heads of offices, departments, and agencies of the executive branch as provided by law, or, in absence of any provision, by an express designation by the Governor, except as specified in 1 CMC § 7401 (b) et seq.; - For the operation of an office of a mayor, the mayor or an authorized designee; - For capital improvement projects, the Governor or an authorized designee; or such other persons as are authorized by law; and
+- For the executive branch, the Governor or the heads of offices, departments, and agencies of the executive branch as provided by law, or, in absence of any provision, by an express designation by the Governor, except as specified in 1 CMC § 7401 (b) et seq.; - For the operation of an office of a mayor, the mayor or an authorized designee; - For capital improvement projects, the Governor or an authorized designee; or such other persons as are authorized by law; and - For all other agencies, and instrumentalities of the CNMI, the Governor or as provided by law.

-1 For more information on the excise tax, see 4 CMC §1402.
+&lt;sup>1 For more information on the excise tax, see 4 CMC §1402.

-2 Every fiscal year is from October 1 of one year through to September 30 of the next year, with the fiscal year being named by the latter year.
+&lt;sup>2 Every fiscal year is from October 1 of one year through to September 30 of the next year, with the fiscal year being named by the latter year.